oghuzkhandev/oghuzkhandev/README.md

 ## 👋 Hi, I'm Oguzhan

-🚀 I am a Full-Stack Developer based in the Netherlands, passionate about building scalable web & mobile applications and integrating modern AI technologies.
+I am a Full-Stack Developer based in the Istanbul, passionate about building scalable web & mobile applications and integrating modern AI technologies.
-I specialize in React, Next.js, React Native, Node.js, NestJS, TypeScript and PostgreSQL, with strong experience in cloud infrastructure (AWS, Docker, Kubernetes) and real-time systems.
-Currently seeking opportunities in the Netherlands and around Europe with visa sponsorship, eager to contribute to innovative teams and bring fresh, production-ready solutions.
+I specialize in React, Next.js, React Native, Node.js, Java, TypeScript and PostgreSQL with strong experience in cloud infrastructure (AWS, Docker, Kubernetes) and real-time systems.
+Currently seeking opportunities, I am eager to contribute to innovative teams and bring fresh, production-ready solutions.

-🔎 Open to opportunities in ** Netherlands or around Europe ** (With Visa Sponsorship)
+🔎 Open to opportunities in ** Turkiye or around Europe ** (Remote or With Visa Sponsorship)

 ---